You are here:

-We've created a template to help you do this.
+We've created a template to help you do this and included 2 examples.
 You don't have to use the same broad areas we've used, and you can add more tasks for each of the areas if you need to.

 If you're unsure who should be responsible for each task, conduct a quick skills audit.
 This could be a subjective decision made by management, or you could ask staff to recommend employees they think would be suited for certain roles.